Blog💪 Jawline

 Marketed for jawline

 A commercial gum specifically marketed for jawline training.
 Higher resistance than regular gum but lower than authentic mastic.
-The main advantage is mint flavor and convenient packaging.
-We measured 1.5° average improvement — the lowest of our tested options, but the most accessible and best-tasting.
+Its main advantages are mint flavor and convenient packaging — the most accessible and best-tasting option here, at the cost of the lowest training resistance.

 The optimal chewing protocol